SCHOOL AND CAMPUS SAFETY

 It’s a known fact, facility, students, and parents live on their personal devices.
 When emergency events happen people send texts and post to social media in an effort to “inform” others of crisis in schools.
 But, the disparate information in social media posts and desperate calls from parents whose child has reached out to them via text, do not school administrators and emergency personnel the vital details necessary for situational awareness and threat assessment.
 In fact, disparate information makes it more difficult and chaotic.
 Piecing together key information from various social media platforms wastes countless minutes that matter in saving lives.

 Don’t believe us?
-Check out this case study on the Parkland Florida school shooting.
 Social media played a major role in the confusion and chaos surrounding the active shooter event at Marjory Stoneman Douglas High School on February 14, 2018.
+Click on the link to our case studies below to read more.

 If you are a superintendent, school resource officer or campus safety officer and seek improve situational awareness and rapidly respond to critical events as they unfold — two-way communication is the key to engaging your emergency plan in the most efficient and effective way possible.